 Web design has a huge impact on your SEO efforts.
 Companies spend countless hours trying to create content that attracts links and social shares, but never take the time to realize that their website is not mobile friendly, or that pages on their website are not being indexed correctly.
 Understanding how design and SEO work together will help your website take advantage of every opportunity to rank for keywords and keyphrases that matter to your business the most.

 Redesigning your website can be a stressful task, especially if it is your first time doing so.
 If you are in the middle of a web development project and feel that you are in over your head, don’t worry.
-You can hire an SEO agency that specializes in web development to perform an audit before your new website goes live.
+You can hire an SEO agency, or a top web design company, that specializes in web development to perform an audit before your new website goes live.